 A purported stockholder class action complaint, alleging violations of the U.S. securities laws in connection with the P&G beauty brands acquisition is pending against the Company as well as certain current and former officers of the Company in the U.S. District Court for the Southern District of New York.
 The case, which was filed on September 4, 2020, is captioned Crystal Garrett-Evans v.
 Coty Inc. et al., Case No. 1:20-cv-07277 (the "Evans Action").
 On November 23, 2020, the court appointed the individual Susan Nock as lead plaintiff and the Rosen Firm as lead counsel.
-Plaintiff filed an amended complaint on January 22, 2021.
+The plaintiff filed an amended complaint on January 22, 2021.
 The Amended Complaint asserts claims under the federal securities laws and seeks, among other things, monetary relief.
-On March 8, 2021, the Company filed a motion to dismiss the amended complaint, and on August 4, 2021 the court dismissed the amended complaint, holding that it failed to set forth a valid claim.
+On March 8, 2021, the Company filed a motion to dismiss the amended complaint, and on August 4, 2021, the court dismissed the amended complaint, holding that it failed to set forth a valid claim.
+There has been no appeal of the dismissal and the Evans Action has been concluded.

 A second purported stockholder class action and derivative complaint, alleging violations of the U.S. securities laws in connection with the P&G beauty brands acquisition and the Kylie Brands transaction as well as claims for breach of fiduciary duties, unjust enrichment, abuse of control, gross mismanagement, and waste of corporate assets by certain current and former officers and directors of the Company, is pending in the U.S. District Court for the Southern District of New York.
 The case, which was filed on November 17, 2020, is captioned Chris Lewis v.
-Becht et al., Case No. 1:20-cv-09685.
+Becht et al., Case No. 1:20-cv-09685 (the "Lewis Action").
 The Company was named as a nominal defendant.
 The plaintiff seeks, among other things, injunctive and/or monetary relief.
-This case remains at an early stage.
 This action was voluntarily stayed during the pendency of the motion to dismiss the Evans Action.
+Following the dismissal of the Evans Action, counsel for the plaintiff in the Lewis Action agreed to dismiss the case and the court has approved the dismissal of the action as of October 2021.